-Two vaccines for COVID-19 have been authorized for emergency use in the United States.
-The U.S. Food and Drug Administration (FDA) has given emergency use authorization (also called EUA) to mRNA vaccines developed by Pfizer-BioNTech and Moderna.
-The Centers for Disease Control and Prevention (CDC) has recommended the Pfizer-BioNTech vaccine for people 16 and older and the Modern vaccine for people 18 and older.
+Three vaccines for COVID-19 have been authorized for emergency use in the United States.
+The U.S. Food and Drug Administration (FDA) has given emergency use authorization (also called EUA) to mRNA vaccines developed by Pfizer-BioNTech, Moderna, and Johnson and Johnson (Janssen).
+The Centers for Disease Control and Prevention (CDC) has recommended the Pfizer-BioNTech vaccine for people 16 and older and the Moderna and Johnson and Johnson vaccines for people 18 and older.

 The first COVID-19 vaccine in the United States was given on December 14, 2020.
-Health care workers and residents of long-term care facilities will be the first groups to get the vaccine.
-The next groups of people to get the vaccine will be frontline essential workers and people 75 years and older.
+Each state or has its own plan for vaccine distribution and may have prioritized different groups to receive the vaccine.
 Eventually, a vaccine will be available for everyone.
-For now, the supply is limited.
+For now, the supply remains limited.

 What is the difference between emergency use authorization and approval by the FDA?

 FDA emergency use authorization is used for a medicine or vaccine when limited long-term data is available, but the benefits have been shown to outweigh the risks.
 EUAs can only be used during a public health emergency, such as the COVID-19 pandemic.
 Vaccines authorized with an EUA will continue to be studied.
 Additional safety monitoring and education are also required.